mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 --- middle

 # Introduction

+[EDITOR'S NOTE: review this section to make sure the right things are emphasized.]

 The BSD Unix Sockets API's SOCK_STREAM abstraction, by bringing network sockets into the UNIX programming model, allowing anyone who knew how to write